crossplane-contrib/function-cue-archived/docs/GOALS.md

 1. All of the `cue export` optional args to be implemented - see [EXPORT_OPTIONS.md](EXPORT_OPTIONS.md)
 1. Add support for loading cue files from configmap
    1. For example, identifiers can be stored in configmaps for managed resources
-1. Add support for crossplane Environments to be _"injected_" into `cue export`
+1. Add support for crossplane Environments to be _"injected"_ into `cue export`
 1. Support label selectors for Patch matching
 1. `go:generate` support to generate identifiers, stored in configMaps, for `MRs` schema's from `provider-aws` `provider-gcp` and `provider-azure`
 1. ConnectionDetails propagation ?